Marcos Maidana: Maidana vs. Soto Karass

 In July 2012, Showtime announced that Maidana would fight Jesus Soto Karass (26-7-3, 17 KOs) on the Saul Álvarez vs. Josesito Lopez undercard at the MGM Grand in Las Vegas on 15 September.
 Maidana won the fight by eighth-round TKO in a back-and-forth slugfest.
-Both boxers started off fast while trading blows.
+Both boxers started fast while trading blows.
 Maidana looked to set up his attack behind a jab.
 Midway through the fight, Maidana began to tire and Karass took over.
 In round 7, Maidana finally had a point taken off for continuing to hit on the break.
 Maidana landed a right hand, dropping Karass.
 In round 8, Maidana continued to attack Karass against the ropes before referee Kenny Bayliss stopped the fight.
 According to CompuBox Stats, Maidana landed 213 of 539 punches thrown (40%) and Karass landed 179 of his 748 thrown.

 On 29 November, it was announced that, whilst waiting for a big fight, Maidana would fight the largely unknown Mexican boxer Martin Ángel Martínez (13-3-1, 9 KOs) on 12 December at the Luna Park Stadium in Buenos Aires, for the vacant WBA Inter-Continental welterweight title.
 In front of over 7,000 local fans, Maidana won the fight by KO in the third round.
 Maidana started off slow, but picked up the pace in round 2 before landing a powerful left hook to body, dropping Martínez for the full 10 count.
 Maidana stated his intention to fight Paulie Malignaggi or Robert Guerrero next.

 Maidana vs. Lopez

 Maidana scored a TKO over welterweight contender Josesito Lopez in the sixth round of a 9 June 2013 fight.
 Maidana had injured his hip in the second round and Lopez capitalized, tagging his opponent with hard shots.
 Maidana was able to reverse the tide and hurt Lopez with an overhand right in the sixth round that dropped him to the canvas.
-Lopez later said that Maidana is the hardest puncher he ever faced.